-Code Description 510000 Salaries - Amounts paid to employees of the school system who are considered to be in positions of a permanent nature, including personnel under written contract substituting for those in permanent positions.
+- 510000 Salaries Amounts paid to employees of the school system who are considered to be in positions of a permanent nature, including personnel under written contract substituting for those in permanent positions.
 See object 575000, Other Personnel Services, for temporary services.
-This includes gross salary for personnel services rendered while on the payroll of the District School Board.
-511000 Administrators - Persons with administrative duties who have authority for management policies in district and/or school operations.
-Included here are superintendent, assistant superintendents, directors, supervisors, professional and technical, administrators on assignment, principals, assistant principals and any persons who carry out job responsibilities indicated above with an alternate job title.
-511001 - Terminal Vacation Payout 511002 - Terminal Sick Leave Payout 512000 Classroom Teacher - A staff member performing assigned professional activity of instructing students in courses.
-512002 - Terminal Sick Leave Payout 512003 - Classroom Teacher Curriculum/In-service.
+This includes gross salary for personnel services rendered while on the payroll of the District School Board. - 511000 Administrators Persons with administrative duties who have authority over management policies in district and/or school operations.
+Included are the superintendent, deputy superintendent, assistant superintendents, directors, supervisors, administrators on assignment, principals, assistant principals, curriculum coordinators and any persons who carry out job responsibilities indicated above with an alternate job title. - 511001 Terminal Vacation Payout - 511002 Terminal Sick Leave Payout - 512000 Classroom Teacher Staff member assigned the professional activity of instructing students in courses. - 512002 Terminal Sick Leave Payout - 512003 Classroom Teacher Curriculum/In-service.
 In-service instructors / participants and curriculum project developer.
-(Use function 6300-Planning, function 6400-Training; Charge Social Security/Medicare (7.65%), Workers' Compensation (.90%) and Unemployment Insurance (.10%)) 513000 Other Instructional Personnel - Included here are all other members of the instructional staff (guidance counselors, career specialists, Instructional Trainer Coach, Information Communication Technology, etc.) as defined in Section

-228.041 except classroom teachers and their substitutes.

-513001 - Terminal Vacation Payout

-513002 - Terminal Sick Leave Payout
+(Use function 6300-Planning, function 6400-Training; Charge Social Security/Medicare (7.65%), Workers' Compensation (.90%) and Unemployment Insurance (.10%)) - 513000 Other Certified Included are all other members of the instructional staff (guidance counselors, psychologists, career specialists, Instructional Trainer Coach, Information Communication Technology, etc.) as defined in Section 1012.01, F.S. except classroom teachers and their substitutes. - 513001 Terminal Vacation Payout - 513002 Terminal Sick Leave Payout

-^{}School cost centers may not use these objects with discretionary funds.
+School cost centers may not use these objects with discretionary funds.